tailot/taylored/README.md

 A distinctive feature of Taylored is its ability to generate these `.taylored` files conditionally: a plugin is created using the `--save` command only if the changes between the specified branch and HEAD consist *exclusively* of line additions or *exclusively* of line deletions.
 This ensures that plugins represent atomic and well-defined changes, making them easier to apply and manage.

 The tool also provides an `--upgrade` command that attempts to update existing `.taylored` files.
 It re-calculates the diff for each file (assuming the filename corresponds to a branch name) against the current HEAD.
 If the new diff remains "pure" (all additions or all deletions), the file is updated.
-Otherwise, it'\''s flagged as potentially obsolete or conflicted, indicating that the relationship between the original branch and HEAD has changed in a way that no longer produces a simple, atomic patch.
+Otherwise, it's flagged as potentially obsolete or conflicted, indicating that the relationship between the original branch and HEAD has changed in a way that no longer produces a simple, atomic patch.

+Furthermore, the `--offset` command allows updating patch offsets and can now utilize a custom commit message via the `--message` option for its temporary operations, or it will attempt to recycle a message from the input patch.
+The `--data` command allows extracting this stored commit message.

 ## Installation